Explore 2015 Research

 The most important finding from this study is that in this people at risk of developing gout because they have asymptomatic but high levels of serum uric acid, one third had evidence of joint inflammation, and about one quarter had ultrasound evidence of urate deposition in their joints.

 This finding is of importance, as it identifies that uric acid deposition in the joints in people at risk of developing gout is common.
 These people may be at high risk of developing gout.
 Furthermore, the presence of inflammation in these people may mean that they already have subclinical gout.
 The consequences at present are unknown.
-We are planning to follow this cohort of 100 patients over time to see who develops the need for gout treatment (allopurinol), and how attends hospital, and whether they are given a diagnosis of gout during that hospital visit.
+We are planning to follow this cohort of 100 patients over time to see who develops the need for gout treatment (allopurinol), and who attends hospital, and whether they are given a diagnosis of gout during that hospital visit.

 It is highly likely that the uric acid deposition predicts the development of gout, and that in the long term, the people with evidence of inflammation will have worse health, possibly due to heart disease.
 This important insight into what may be a preclinical phase of gout, and or predictor of worse health outcomes may allow early medical treatment to improve the outcomes for these people.

-Investigating osteoarthritis following different injury mechanisms
+Investigating osteoarthritis following different knee injuries

 |Funded by:||Zimmer Australia|